Best RV Satellite Dishes for RVs and Tailgating

 con No DIRECTV HD

 The KING One Pro is our pick for the best tailgating antenna for several reasons.
 First, it’s compatible with both DISH and DIRECTV, so you aren’t stuck with a single provider.
 Second, it’s fully automatic, so you’re ready to watch with just a button press—no need to fiddle with aiming the dish while your friends stare awkwardly.
-Finally, it’s got a super convenient handle that makes carrying the dish much easier while you find a setup spot with a clear view.
+It's 17 inches by 18.75 inches by 13.5 inches and weighs 8 pounds, making it fairly easy to bring along to the campground or outside the stadium.
+It’s got a convenient handle that makes carrying the dish much easier while you find a setup spot with a clear view.

 Check out all the KING satellite antennas on Amazon